 Medical services in South Korea are of a high standard and very efficient.
 But they can be expensive depending where you go, with some requiring payment upfront before treatment.
 If you're not flash with your Korean speaking skills, the larger hospitals tend to have more English speaking staff than other facilities.

 Not all medications are available in South Korea, so like any trip it's worth packing what you usually take along with the doctor's letter to save yourself the drama of running out.
-Some medications are also considered controlled or prescription only in South Korea so you may need to get a "bring-in" permit from the South Korean Ministry of Food & Drug Safety.
-Australia's travel advisory, SmartTraveller has an easy to read guide under the health section for South Korea on what you need to do to get the permit but it can take 2 weeks to process so apply early.
+Some medications are also considered controlled or prescription in South Korea, so you may need to get a permit from the South Korean Ministry of Food and Drug Safety.

 This common springtime malaise may feel to people who suffer from seasonal allergies that they have stepped into a little private hell.
 Yellow dust looks a lot like pollen, but it is actually dust from the Mongolian deserts that rides the wind and blows through South Korea's cities like a scratchy, unbreathable fog.
 Bring a dust mask or prepare to be miserable.
 If breathed in, yellow dust can cause throat irritations and may exacerbate cardiovascular or respiratory problems.

 There are frequent cases of Hepatitis A from the food or water in Seoul or other Korean cities.
 It is recommended that you make sure your Hepatitis A vaccine is up to date.